jgregoriods/rxpand/README.md

 <pre><code>plot(xpandClass, "SB", isochrones=TRUE)</pre></code>
 <img src="img/iso.png" height=350></img>
 <h2>Further analysis</h2>
-<p>One can make use of the package <a href="https://github.com/jgregoriods/spDates">spDates</a> to perform space-time regressions on the South American dates following the methods commonly employed, for instance, for the European Neolithic:</p>
+<p>One can use the package <a href="https://github.com/jgregoriods/spDates">spDates</a> to perform space-time regressions on the South American dates following the methods commonly employed, for instance, for the European Neolithic:</p>
 <pre><code>library(spDates)
 #Create a subset with Saladoid-Barrancoid dates and remove problematic dates
 sb <- xpandClass[[1]][xpandClass[[1]]$Class=="SB" & xpandClass[[1]]$Exclude=="FALSE",]